 The connections born at SPACE last for years to come.

-SPACE is deeply committed to the belief that inclusion, equity, support and radical hospitality are not only important to creating art, but are vital in creating dialogue that leads to lasting change.
+SPACE is deeply committed to the belief that inclusion, equity, support and radical hospitality are not only important to creation, but are vital in creating dialogue that leads to lasting change.
 In support of these values, as of 2017, all individual and small group residences are free to participants, and SPACE endeavors grants at least 50% of residencies to persons of color and other underrepresented voices.

 THE WORKING FARM